Free Pokémon Restock Discord vs Paid Cook Group

 Should I use a free tracker before joining a paid Pokémon cook group?

 Yes, if you are still learning.
-Free trackers can show how fast Pokémon restocks move and which retailers matter.
-A paid group becomes more useful when you need cleaner signal, product context, support, and a path from alert to action.
+Free trackers can show how restocks move and which retailers matter.
+HOC becomes more useful when you need private product monitoring, staff help, release preparation, and ACO.

 When is a paid Pokémon cook group worth it?